Assessment

 You get awarded credit for this unit, which you need to progress to 2nd year, if you get both:

-This unit will be assessed by a single 2-hour exam held in an exam hall in the January 2024 assessment period.
-You must be in Bristol for this entire period, and your exact exam date and time will be published in your exam timetable closer to the date.
+This unit will be assessed by a single 2-hour exam held in an exam hall in the December 2024 exam week (9–13 December 2024).
+You must be in Bristol for this entire week, and your exact exam date and time will be published in your exam timetable closer to the date.

 The exam will use a format that I call “rapidmark” in which you write your answers in pencil in boxes on a pre-printed answer sheet.
 Question formats could include, among others: